Onboarding: Introduction to cobby

 | Refresh shop data | "Refresh products" button |

 The best way to learn cobby is to use it regularly.
-Start with small tasks like updating a few product names or prices, then gradually tackle larger projects as you grow comfortable.
+Start with small tasks like updating a few product names or prices, then gradually tackle larger projects as you grow comfortable with both Excel and the Portal.

 If you run into issues or have questions: